 About the Data

-All figures and data were sourced from the AdColony platform from April through September 2018.
+All figures and data were sourced from the AdColony platform from April through October 2019.
 Activity and engagement were gauged on ad requests received by ads using the AdColony SDK.
-All ad requests were analyzed in aggregate and contain no identifying information for individuals.
+All ad requests were analyzed in aggregate and contain no identifying information for individual users or devices.

 Join the Conversation

 How often are you on wifi vs LTE?
 How late are you staying up on your phone?
 Tweet us at @AdColony.
 For the latest AdColony mobile news and updates, follow @AdColony on Twitter, like us on Facebook, or connect on Linkedin.